roidrage/crumble/README.md

 Installation
 ============

+1. Rails 2.3

 The gem is hosted on gemcutter, so if you haven’t already, add it as a gem source:

     gem sources -a http://gemcutter.org/

-Then install the Formtastic gem (recommended):
+Then install the Crumble gem (recommended):

     gem install crumble